Hollywood awards race revs up at risky, raucous Golden Globes

-BEVERLY HILLS, Calif.
-(Reuters) - Hollywood’s awards season kicks off on Sunday in the form of a star-studded and often raucous party, as film and television’s biggest names and nervous newcomers converge at the Golden Globe awards.
+BEVERLY HILLS, Calif., Jan 10 (Reuters) - Hollywood’s awards season kicks off on Sunday in the form of a star-studded and often raucous party, as film and television’s biggest names and nervous newcomers converge at the Golden Globe awards.

 A win by Leonardo DiCaprio for his rugged turn in pioneer tale “The Revenant” could foreshadow a long-sought best actor Oscar.
 The night could also mint emerging talent like actresses Brie Larson and twice-nominated Alicia Vikander and test their red-carpet readiness.